Thermoplastic

-A thermoplastic, or thermosoft plastic, is any plastic polymer material that becomes pliable or moldable at a certain elevated temperature and solidifies upon cooling.
+A thermoplastic, or thermosoftening plastic, is any plastic polymer material that becomes pliable or moldable at a certain elevated temperature and solidifies upon cooling.

 Most thermoplastics have a high molecular weight.
 The polymer chains associate by intermolecular forces, which weaken rapidly with increased temperature, yielding a viscous liquid.
-In this state, thermoplastics may be reshaped and are typically used to produce parts by various polymer processing techniques such as injection molding, compression molding, calendering, and extrusion.
+In this state, thermoplastics may be reshaped, and are typically used to produce parts by various polymer processing techniques such as injection molding, compression molding, calendering, and extrusion.
 Thermoplastics differ from thermosetting polymers (or "thermosets"), which form irreversible chemical bonds during the curing process.
 Thermosets do not melt when heated, but typically decompose and do not reform upon cooling.

 Above its glass transition temperature and below its melting point, the physical properties of a thermoplastic change drastically without an associated phase change.
 Some thermoplastics do not fully crystallize below the glass transition temperature, retaining some or all of their amorphous characteristics.
 Amorphous and semi-amorphous plastics are used when high optical clarity is necessary, as light is scattered strongly by crystallites larger than its wavelength.
 Amorphous and semi-amorphous plastics are less resistant to chemical attack and environmental stress cracking because they lack a crystalline structure.

 Brittleness can be decreased with the addition of plasticizers, which increases the mobility of amorphous chain segments to effectively lower the glass transition temperature.
 Modification of the polymer through copolymerization or through the addition of non-reactive side chains to monomers before polymerization can also lower it.
 Before these techniques were employed, plastic automobile parts would often crack when exposed to cold temperatures.
 These are linear or slightly branched long chain molecules capable of repeatedly softening on heating and hardening on cooling.

 Acrylic

-Today’s acrylics industry can be divided into two distinct multibillion-dollar markets: on one hand the polyacrylic acids (PAA) and its ester derivatives (PAc) market, on the other hand, the poly(methyl methacrylate) (PMMA) market.
+Today's acrylics industry can be divided into two distinct multibillion-dollar markets: the polyacrylic acids (PAA) and its ester derivatives (PAc) market, and the poly(methyl methacrylate) (PMMA) market.
 PMMA is also known by trade names such as Lucite, Perspex and Plexiglas.
 It serves as a sturdy substitute for glass for items such as aquariums, buttons, motorcycle helmet visors, aircraft windows, viewing ports of submersibles, and lenses of exterior lights of automobiles.
 It is extensively used to make signs, including lettering and logos.
 In medicine, it is used in bone cement and to replace eye lenses.
 Acrylic paint consists of PMMA particles suspended in water.

 For many decades, PMMA has been the predominant methacrylic ester produced worldwide.
 Major players in the PMMA market are Mitsubishi Rayon (Japan), Arkema SA (France), LG MMA (South Korea), Chi Mei Corp.
 (Taiwan), Sumimoto Chemical Company Ltd (Japan), Evonik Industries (Germany), BASF (Germany), Dow Chemical Company (U.S.), AkzoNobel (The Netherlands), Quinn Plastics (UK) and Cytec Industries (U.S.).
-Regarding the PAA and PAc market, key manufacturers are Nippon Shokubai Company Ltd. (Japan), Arkema SA (France) and Dow Chemical Company (U.S.)
+Regarding the PAA and PAc market, key manufacturers are Nippon Shokubai Company Ltd. (Japan), Arkema SA (France) and Dow Chemical Company (U.S.).